By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 What Types of Payment Plans Does the IRS Offer?

 The IRS offers several installment agreement types, and the one you qualify for depends mainly on how much you owe and whether you can pay the full balance within the allowed period.
-The main categories are the guaranteed agreement, the streamlined agreement, and the partial-pay agreement, plus a short-term plan for balances you can clear within 180 days.
+The main categories are the guaranteed agreement, the simple payment plan, and the partial-pay agreement, plus a short-term plan for balances you can clear within 180 days.

 Plan type Who it fits Key conditions